How to Seek Protection from Loan Shark Harassment in Singapore

 Loan shark harassment

-Paint splashed all over you front door, threatening graffiti, and menacing calls—these are typical examples of loan shark harassment.
+Paint splashed all over your front door, threatening graffiti, and menacing calls—these are typical examples of loan shark harassment.
 Loan sharks are illegal moneylenders who often use illegal methods—usually force and harassment—to get back the money they’ve lent.
 Some instances of loan shark harassment include:

 1. Physical violence